 - Statistics & Research

-A report on trend-based population projections by age and gender.
+A report, produced by the Office for National Statistics, on trend-based population projections by age and sex.

 - The population of Wales is projected to increase by 3.1 per cent to 3.19 million by 2024 and by 6.1 per cent to 3.28* million by 2039.

 - The number of children aged under 16 is projected to increase to 572,000 by 2023 before fluctuating between 2024 and 2039, with a population of 567,000 in 2039.
 Overall, the number of children is projected to increase by 2.3 per cent between 2014 and 2039.